Part II: Back office streamlining

 Mid-market financial service businesses are hampered by unnecessary complexity.
-One of our Principals refers to it as the “spaghetti underneath the website” – multiple systems that can’t talk to each other, often requiring tedious and demoralizing labor from staff.
+One of our Principals refers to it as the ‘spaghetti underneath the website’ multiple systems that can’t talk to each other, often requiring tedious and demoralising labour from staff.

 Just as often the complexity is driven by external factors.
-Insurance brokers, for instance, may deal with a wide range of providers, each with their own systems, complexities, and idiosyncrasies.
+Brokers, for instance, may deal with a wide range of providers, each with their own systems, complexities and idiosyncrasies.

-We won’t pretend that it’s easy to straighten it all out.
+We won’t pretend that sorting it all out is easy.
 But it is more than achievable if you take a systematic approach.
 And, frankly, you can’t afford not to.
-While we are bullish about financial services in the near future and beyond, the sector will see undeniable pressures in terms of regulation, competition, and disruption.
+While we are bullish about financial services in the near future and beyond, the sector will see undeniable pressures in terms of regulation, competition and disruption.

 The basic goals of streamlining are:

 - Greater efficiency